gndd1221/Brain-Tumor-Image-Segmentation/README.md

 we use U-net to Image-Segmentation

-we also use yolov8 to do this project and the details in yolo folder
+we also use yolov8 and yolov11 to do this project and the details in yolo folder

 ## Install
 * python = 3.8